 Haven’t you been reading?
 Again, there are meat, sauce and wine everywhere!
-That means it won’t be long until someone spills some wine or your brother-in-law just lets a huge one rip.
+That means it won’t be long until someone spills some wine or your brother-in-law lets a huge one rip.

 Your final verdict?

-Editor’s note: This article was originally published in December 2017 and was fully updated in October 2020 for your reading pleasure.
+Feature Image: Abuzer van Leeuwan/Supplied Editor’s Note: This article was originally published in December 2017 and was fully updated in December 2021 for your reading pleasure.